alias454/ansible-splunk-playbook/README.md

 - [Role Overview and Purpose splunk-peer-nodes](./roles/splunk-peer-nodes/README.md)
 - [Role Overview and Purpose splunk-universal-forwarder](./roles/splunk-universal-forwarder/README.md)

-## Requirements
+## Usage Requirements

 Prior to using this playbook there are a few things that should be handled.
+  - Make sure you have completed all the steps to [Setup Ansible on your control machine](../README.md)
-  - ansible > v2.4 needs to be installed on the control machine
+  - ansible > **v2.5** needs to be installed on the control machine (**you might need to upgrade**)
   - The servers you intend to deploy Splunk on need to be built and running
   - Configure the inventory file like the **hosts.example** provided with this playbook
+  - Clone this repo to your local machine
+  - Read the Additional Role README info (all of them)
-  - Downloaded Splunk package files and placed them in the correct folders (use current versions)
+  - Downloaded Splunk package files and placed them in the correct folders (**use latest versions if new install**)
     - Splunk
-      - **roles/splunk-base/files/splunk-7.1.0-2e75b3406c5b-linux-2.6-amd64.deb**
+      - **roles/splunk-base/files/splunk-7.x.x-2e75b3406c5b-linux-2.6-amd64.deb**
     - Universal Forwarder
-      - **roles/splunk-universal-forwarder/files/splunkforwarder-7.1.0-2e75b3406c5b-linux-2.6-amd64.deb**
+      - **roles/splunk-universal-forwarder/files/splunkforwarder-7.x.x-2e75b3406c5b-linux-2.6-amd64.deb**
     - Splunk_TA_nix add-on
+      - **roles/splunk-deployment-server/files/deployment-apps/splunk-add-on-for-unix-and-linux_xxx.tgz**
+    - Grab any additional Splunk add-ons that may be in use and store them in the appropriate place
-      - **roles/splunk-deployment-server/files/deployment-apps/splunk-add-on-for-unix-and-linux_524.tgz**
+      - **roles/splunk-deployment-server/files/deployment-apps/**
-  - Specific configurations set in the secrets file.
+  - Setup specific configurations in the secrets folder
-    - This file will need to be created at **group_vars/secrets.yml** from the example secrets.example
+    - Create the secrets file at **group_vars/secrets/secrets.yml** from the example secrets.example
+    - Create the Splunk license file at **group_vars/secrets/Splunk.License.lic** using your Splunk license information

 Run this in a test environment first **do not run in production without testing**